 Body of War Opens at Toronto Film Festival!

 Just came back from Toronto where Body of War premiered at the Film Festival.
 It was a huge success.
 We all were put up at a very fancy hotel, where a VIP suite was decked out with chocolates and fruit and exquisite pastries.
-The whole event was surreal.
-Tomas wore his Iraq Vets Against the War tee shirt everywhere.

 As they say, the film got a lot of ink.
 This is from the first review: